ITensor/website/docs/book/intro.md

 # ITensor Library Overview

-Matrix techniques have been a great success in the applied sciences.
+Matrix techniques have been a major success in the applied sciences.
-*Tensor* methods promise even deeper insights and algorithms that are even more powerful.
+*Tensor* methods could lead to even deeper insights and more powerful algorithms.
-Tensor network wavefunctions have driven major advances in physics and chemistry.
+Tensor networks have driven major advances in physics and chemistry.
 Mathematicians and data scientists are discovering tensor algorithms that decisively outperform standard techniques.